 April – September: More Inconsistent and smaller waves.
 Perfect for beginners as well as intermediates.

-We, two intermediates, went to Peniche in mid July, during wave low season and we have been in the water 6 out of 7 days.
+We, two intermediates, went to Peniche last year in mid-July, during wave low season and we have been in the water 6 out of 7 days.
 Not too bad, right?
 In fairness, waves haven’t been perfectly shaped and we also needed to escape to Praia d’el Rei, the swell magnet, once but we had a couple of great days and surely will come back.

 What you need to know before leaving to Peniche

-Prior our arrival we thought that we will spend most of our time on the beach in Peniche.
-This was not entirely correct as the beaches and surf spots are rather located in the Baleal area and a stone’s throw south from Peniche itself.
+Prior to our arrival, we thought that we will spend most of our time on the beach in Peniche.
+This was not entirely correct as of the beaches and surf spots are rather located in the Baleal area and a stone’s throw south from Peniche itself.
 We’ve just been on Peniche itself for buying groceries.

-After arriving in Peniche area you are in the great position to be surrounded by surf spots, with individual pros and cons.
+After arriving in Peniche area you are in a great position to be surrounded by surf spots, with individual pros and cons.
 I will discuss them later in detail.
-Make sure to take a bit and drive around to explore your new neighbourhood while.
+Make sure to take a bit and drive around to explore your new neighborhood while.
 This makes it easier to check waves in the next morning.

 What to do in Peniche?

 Peniche is a surf Mecca, that’s for sure.
-We visited the Portuguese town during wave “off season” and have been able to surf every day.
-Beside enjoying the great vibe the town certainly has, there are a couple of other things to do.
-Let’s jump into surf alternatives in case your muscles are sore, or there is a lay day due to bad conditions.
+We visited the Portuguese town during wave “off-season” and have been able to surf every day.
+Besides enjoying the great vibe the town certainly has, there are a couple of other things to do.
+Besides surfing in Peniche – let’s jump into surf alternatives in case your muscles are sore, or there is a lay day due to bad conditions.

 The scenery is especially breath-taking and illuminated in a magical orange, right after sunrise and one hour before sunset.
 If you like to take photos, you will have a lot of fun during these times of the day on and around the Baleal peninsula.

-The bicycle lanes are in great condition so it’s awesome to get with a longboard from A to B. From Baleal you can easily drive a handful of kilometres to Peniche without any effort as it goes slightly downhill.
-Hopefully you got a good friend with a car, to pick you up again!
+The bicycle lanes are in great condition so it’s awesome to get with a longboard from A to B. From Baleal you can easily drive a handful of kilometers to Peniche without any effort as it goes slightly downhill.
+Hopefully, you got a good friend with a car, to pick you up again!